the-m8/Travelling_to_Seattle_Accomodations/Project_4/Readme.md

 ## File Descriptions <a name="files"></a>

+There are 2 files provided for the customer segmentation report, one of them containing information about the general population in Germany, the other containing information about the customers of the mail-order company.
+For the supervised machine learning model, two additional files were provided (training and testing set).
+The Testing set is basis for the Kaeggle competition.
+All files are not cleaned and will be cleaned in the process.

 ## Results <a name="results"></a>

-The results can be found in my [medium blogpost](https://medium.com/).
+The results can be found in my [medium blogpost](https://medium.com/@monakeller94/how-to-describe-customers-and-effectively-acquire-new-ones-from-an-data-science-perspective-a84a3f3a4ade).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>